PTA

 Event Location

 The event is hosted by the Richardson PTA Council, at their Greenwood Hills Learning Center facility.
-The facility can hold 1000 trays, and we can accommodate 200 orders from each of the 5 school districts to raise $2000 for your PTA Council.
-40 PTA leaders per district may sign up so that their school will receive a free tray of plants.
-For questions about fundraising, please contact Richardson PTA Council fundraising chair, Sarah Southward.
+We can accommodate 200 orders from each of the 5 school districts to raise $2000 for your PTA Council.
+40 PTA leaders per district may sign up so that their local school will receive a free tray of plants.
+With questions about fundraising, please contact Richardson PTA Council fundraising chair, Sarah Southward.

 Local PTA Leaders